kayvontabrizi/microphone-library-for-pico/notes.md

  4. Build the target (`[USB Microphone]`).
  5. Run the debugger (press `F5`).
  6. Once running, plug in the Pico microphone to use as USB device.

+If VSCode complains that
+> The build configurations generated do not contain the active build configuration. run `CMake: Delete Cache and Reconfigure` from the command panel.

 _Note: To build and flash normally, first disconnect the PicoProbe's USB connection._